maxhoffmann/bindings/Readme.md

 # bindings
-a minimal binding library for the dom. runs with component.io and as standalone.
+a minimal binding library for the DOM. runs with component.io and as standalone.

-bindings.js uses ES5 getters and setters to get or update dom elements.
-Keep in mind that you should treat this library as another way to access the dom.
+bindings.js uses ES5 getters and setters to get or update DOM elements.
+Keep in mind that you should treat this library as another way to access the DOM.
 Don’t do things like read, write, read, write… or performance might hurt.
-For best performance, cache the returned object of bindings() and only get a new one, when you’ve expected dom changes.
+For best performance, cache the returned object of bindings() and only get a new one, when you’ve expected DOM changes.
 Additionally specify a root element whenever possible.
 Before you optimize anything: "tools not rules".
 The DOM may not be your bottleneck as it is pretty fast in modern browsers.